arindam0310018/28-April-2023-DevOps__Microsoft-Ireland-Presentation-Azure-Infrastructure-Security/README.md

 Greetings to my fellow Technology Advocates and Specialists.

-In this Session, I will Present __Infrastructure Security using Azure Devops.__
+In this Session, I demonstrated __Infrastructure Security using Azure Devops.__

-Additionally, I will run __3 Live Demos, covering 3 different areas of Cloud Infrastructure Security.__
+Additionally, I successfully executed __3 Live Demos, covering 3 different areas of Cloud Infrastructure Security.__

 | __VENUE OF THE EVENT:-__ |
 | --------- |